momentum-morehouse/immersive-curriculum/python/w1/assignments/d3--palindrome/README.md

 ### Deliverables

-- A GitHub repo called palindrome containing at least:
+- A GitHub repo containing at least:
   - This `README.md` file
   - a file called `palindrome.py`